 Seton Health patients have access to the Capital Region’s only multi-patient hyperbaric oxygen therapy (HBOT) center, which offers pain-free, non-invasive treatment to improve medical conditions and wounds that are resistant to standard therapy.
-The center can accommodate up to 10 patients at a time, and offers patients more comfort and less anxiety than traditional hyperbaric chambers where a patient must lay in a cylindrical tube.
+The center can accommodate up to 10 patients at a time in a comfortable setting.

-For patients’ entertainment and comfort, the center is air conditioned and equipped with a wide screen, high definition LCD television and DVD movies are shown regularly.
-Patients can even bring a beverage into the center in an approved bottle.
+For patients’ entertainment and comfort, the center is air conditioned and equipped with a wide screen, high definition LCD television.
+DVD movies are shown regularly.
+If it is in an approved bottle, patients can even bring a beverage into the center.

-Typical hyperbaric treatments are two hours long and patients usually are treated six days per week for several weeks (often four to seven weeks).
-Following each treatment, patient feel invigorated and have increased energy and are free to go about their normal daily routine.
+Typical hyperbaric treatments are two hours long.
+Patients are usually treated six days per week for several weeks (typically four to seven).
+Following a treatment, patients often feel invigorated, have increased energy, and are free to go about their normal daily routine.